 The rocks below Baring Head are a regionally important rock climbing destination, however, public use of the area is constrained by the lack of legal access to the area or any formal access agreement with neighbouring landowners.
-The site is used by a number of agencies including Ministry of Transport, National Institute of Water and Atmospheric Research (NIWA) and the New Zealand police.
+The site is used by a number of agencies including Ministry of Transport, NIWA and NZ police.